Estimate Time5 min

 How much is too much?

 Once you’ve decided between CDs or Treasurys, you can enjoy the peace of mind that comes from reliable income and the potential for capital preservation.
 What you still face though is the possibility that inflation will eat away at the value of the interest payments and the initial investment in CDs and Treasurys alike.
-That’s because these low-risk investments lack the ability of stocks or bond funds to rise in price and help offset the impact of inflation on your portfolio.
+That’s because these low-risk investments lack the higher-growth potential of stocks and some riskier bonds.
 That means you’ll likely still need some stocks and other investments to go along with your allocation to low-risk investments.
 Fidelity can help you determine how much to put into each type of asset so that you are diversified across different asset classes.

-You can research or buy CDs and Treasurys quickly and easily.
-Fidelity can also offer help.
+You can research or buy CDs and Treasurys quickly and easily with Fidelity.
 Our specialists in fixed income are available to answer questions and help you find bonds that may be a good fit for your investment strategy.

 Research Treasurys quickly and easily